carvel-dev/carvel/site/content/blog/cue-and-carvel.md

 ...snip...
 ```

 As you might have already figured, it's easy to incorporate other Carvel tools such as [kbld](/kbld) into such workflow once configuration is exported to YAML.
-For example, to build container images before getting them deployed:
+For example, to build container images or resolve images to their digests before getting them deployed:

 ```bash
 $ cue eval . -e all --out yaml | kbld -f- | kapp deploy -a my-app -f- -y